de-lia/Netflix-Clone/README.md

+# Delia's Netflix Clone
-# This repo contains the source code for a Netflix Clone, coded solely in HTML and CSS
+This repo contains the source code for a Netflix Clone, coded solely in HTMl and CSS.